 Next, here are some expert tips on how to save money without risking build and quality.

 Get quotes from several contractors in your city.
 After receiving several bids, try to leverage them against each other and grab the best value offer.

 Do the demolition yourself, like scraping off the tiles or taking out cabinets and items.

 Buy the fixtures and furniture yourself.
 Try to look for secondhand or refurbished pieces too – though of course, be sure the quality is up to standard.
 This way, you avoid having to pay for them doing the shopping for you, and any markups they might ask you for it.

 Unless you really, really don’t have the time, do the paint jobs yourself and save the extra $300 on your bill.

 Room Redecorating 101

-After the basics, here are some expert-recommended ways to decorate your gorgeous home.
+After the basics, here are some expert-recommended ways to decorate your gorgeous home or with some flowers.
 We start with the do’s and don’ts of rearranging and furniture layout.

 Do take advantage of versatile color schemes.
 These can work to your favor to make a room feel larger or more cozy, whatever your style is.